tonym128/tonym128.github.io/_posts/2018-04-10-what-i-learnt-from-interviewing-over-50-people-in-a-year.markdown

 ---
 author: tonym128
-comments: false
+comments: False
-date: 2018-04-10 20:51:08.000000000 +00:00
+date: 2018-04-10 20:51:08+00:00
 layout: single
-title: What I learnt from interviewing over 50 people in a year
+title: "What I learnt from interviewing over 50 people in a year"
 tags:
 - people
-excerpt: I went from literally no interviewing experience to an experienced interviewer in the space of only a year.
-I found it a fascinating experience and thought it would be good to share.
+excerpt: "Lessons learned and reflections from conducting over fifty technical interviews in a single year."
 ---
 I went from literally no interviewing experience to an experienced interviewer in the space of only a year.